 The selection of cash games on WSOP NJ is decent, but it falls short of the games on offer at competitors sites.
 PokerStars NJ offers a wider selection of cash game formats.

 However, sharing liquidity with 888poker NJ and also pooling together players from 888 and WSOP brands in Nevada and Delaware, WSOP NJ is way ahead of other operators in the state in terms of traffic.
-The room’s 7-day traffic average is several times higher than that of PokerStars and partypoker NJ.
+The site’s 7-day traffic average is several times higher than that of PokerStars and partypoker NJ.

 So, while it may not be the best destination for those looking to play more “exotic” poker variants, WSOP is definitely the place to be if you want the maximum amount of action.
 Of course, player numbers are highest during local evening hours and on the weekends, but the traffic is very solid in general.